Christianity: The Plagiarised Religion

 Exploring Christianity’s roots involves diving into a rich tapestry of ancient traditions and myths.
 Although Christianity is often seen through a lens of spiritual purity, it shows signs of adaptation and incorporation from various ancient religions.
 In this article, I will describe why many scholars define Christianity as a plagiarised religion.

-Significant influences reportedly come from Sumerian, Egyptian, and Greek-Roman mythologies.
+Significant influences reportedly come from Judaism, which first borrowed from ancient Sumerian and Egyptian mythologies.
 These connections suggest that Christianity wasn’t born in isolation but was shaped by the religious and cultural exchange prevalent in ancient times.
 By examining these influences, we can better understand how Christian stories and symbols might have taken shape.

 One central point of interest is the borrowing of mythological themes.
 For instance, the concept of a dying and resurrecting deity mirrors stories from Egyptian gods like Osiris and the Greek god Dionysus.
 These ancient narratives also included elements of virgin birth and significant rebirth, remarkably similar to the story of Jesus Christ.